Havanese Puppies available from Canadian Puppy & Dog Breeders in BC

 |

-A hyper-allergenic Toy breed, the Havanese ranges in height
+A hypoallergenic Toy breed, the Havanese ranges in height

 from 8 to 12 inches and weighs from 7 to 16 pounds.
 He has